Make-UpWorkClub/StudyNotes/en-US/notes/📗Cegep 2/English/Love and Information.md

 2. Spies: confirmation bias I: more trust towards information we want to be true
 	- Allusion to 9/11
 3. Dream: confirmation bias II: interpretation of information in a way that validates one's beliefs
-4. Recluse:
+4. Recluse: breach of personal privacy; pressure to tell lies
-5. God's voice:
+5. God's voice: complete trust in a superior being
-6. Manic: different interpretation of cultural symbols; ???
-7. Grief: ???
-8. Fate: free will
-9. Stone: special meaning of an ordinary object to someone
-10. Virtual: meaning of virtual information; valuing existence vs. valuing the feelings it makes one experience
-11. The child who didn't know fear:
+6. The child who didn't know fear: danger of the lack of fear; necessity of fear
+	- Complete lack of interpretation
-12. Star:
+7. Star: ???

 ## Ch4

 Topic: *memory (persistence or fading of information)*

+1. Wedding video:
+2. Savant

 ## Ch5